California Environmental Quality Act (CEQA)

 California DTSC Issues Emergency Hazardous-Waste Permit For CSU East Bay Hayward Campus

-California DTSC issued an emergency permit in March 2026 for the on-site stabilization of reactive and shock-sensitive hazardous waste to prevent imminent explosion risks.
-This underscores the operational risks of poor inventory control for peroxide-forming chemicals and the regulatory requirement for specialized emergency permits to mitigate imminent explosion hazards.
+California DTSC issued an emergency permit in March 2026 for the on-site stabilization of reactive and shock-sensitive hazardous waste to mitigate imminent explosion risks.
+This underscores the operational necessity of rigorous inventory control for peroxide-forming chemicals to prevent hazardous degradation and ensure site safety.

 ceqanet.lci.ca.govUnited StatesUnited States